How to Help the Dogs Saved From the Largest Dog-Fighting Ring in South Carolina’s History

 An Ongoing Problem

 It’s clear that this inhumane treatment of dogs isn’t going away, despite it being literally illegal across the country.
-The HSUS estimates that “ more than 40,000 people participate in organized dogfighting in the U.S.,” and The American Society for the Prevention of Cruelty to Animals (ASPCA) states that “[dogfighting[ continues to occur in every part of the country and in every type of community.”
+The HSUS estimates that “more than 40,000 people participate in organized dogfighting in the U.S.opens in new tab,” and The American Society for the Prevention of Cruelty to Animals (ASPCA) states thatopens in new tab “[dogfighting[ continues to occur in every part of the country and in every type of community.”

 Busting dogfighting doesn’t only save dog lives — where there is dogfighting there is often other criminal activity.